input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/verifier-verify-valid-credential.md

 )
 ```

 ## Resolve the issuer/credential details

-Its time to query the Node for the data relevant to the Issuer and the Credential, which is later on used to check the credential verification state:
+It's time to query the **Node** for the data relevant to the **Issuer** and the credential, which is later on used to check the credential verification state:

 ```kotlin
 println("Verifier: Resolving issuer/credential details from the node")